DiceNameIsMy/DiceNameIsMy/README.md

 ### 👋 Hello, I'm Nur

 A software engineer.
 A student at Brno University of Technology.
-- Studying Tech at Uni;
+- Studying Tech at Uni
-- ML/AI - as a hobby.
+- ML/AI - as a hobby
-- Human nature, biology, a bit of history - in my spare time.
+- Human nature, biology, a bit of history - in my spare time

 <div align="center">
   <picture>